 There are several methods that you can use to clear your Google Chrome browser history.

 The most straightforward way to clear your Chrome browsing history can be done by clicking on the Chrome menu located in the top-right corner to access the tools menu and browser setting options.

-To clear your Firefox browsing history, simply launch your browser and click on Tools > Options.
+To clear your Firefox browsing history, simply launch your browser and click the Library icon > History > Clear Recent History.

 Select how much to clear by selecting a time range in the Time range to clear box:

 Click Details to select exactly which items will be deleted:

 Note: Clearing your browser history only helps you to delete the history that is locally stored on your computer, though it doesn't delete data stored on Google's servers.
 However, you can disable search engines to record your browsing history.

 Check the box next to Clear history when Firefox closes: